 The Association provides programming, communications and recognition services for alumni and friends, while coordinating homecoming and other promotional functions throughout the year.
 The Association has also created a network of Seminole clubs servicing the needs of alumni nationwide.
 The Association provides limited oversight and support to the activities of the Seminole Clubs which are legally separate entities.
-During fiscal year 2018, there were a total of 51 clubs reporting as chapters of the Association.
+During fiscal year 2019, there were a total of 51 clubs reporting as chapters of the Association.

-The Association's Board is comprised of 38 Directors who are elected by the Board to a three year term of office.
+The Association's Board is comprised of 39 Directors who are elected by the Board to a three year term of office.
 Executive Officers of the Board are elected for a one year term of office and consist of a Board Chair, Chair-Elect, Vice Chair, Secretary, Treasurer, Immediate Past Chair, President of the Association, President of the University or the President's designee as well as two additional Directors appointed by the Board Chair.
+All Directors are approved by the University's Board of Trustees as required by Section 1004.28, Florida Statutes.